jawah/niquests/docs/user/authentication.rst

 netrc Authentication
 ~~~~~~~~~~~~~~~~~~~~

-If no authentication method is given with the ``auth`` argument, Requests will
+If no authentication method is given with the ``auth`` argument, Niquests will
 attempt to get the authentication credentials for the URL's hostname from the
 user's netrc file.
 The netrc file overrides raw HTTP authentication headers
 set with `headers=`.